ml5js/ml5-examples/README.md

 Examples are organized into folders according to their integration with other JavaScript libraries.

 For example, the `/p5js` folder holds examples of using [ml5.js](https://github.com/ml5js/ml5-library) with [p5.js](https://p5js.org/).
 All examples are self-contained and can be run independently.
 Libraries are loaded through a Content Delivery Network (CDN) and certain examples (indicated in code comments) download a machine learning model from a "cloud" url.
+This means that ml5 currently relies on an internet connection in order to retrieve pre-trained models (unless they are served locally).

-If you need to run the examples offline you can [download the p5.js libraries here](https://github.com/processing/p5.js/releases) and [ml5 library here](https://github.com/ml5js/ml5-library/releases).
+Instead of using the CDN links to p5 and ml5, you can [download the p5.js libraries here](https://github.com/processing/p5.js/releases) and [ml5 library here](https://github.com/ml5js/ml5-library/releases).

 ## Usage